Rubusch/docker__linux/README.md

 ```

-Build the kernel, obtain the tag number from docker images
+Build the kernel, obtain the tag number from docker images as below

 ```
 $ docker images